grompe/BTWTweak/patcher/readme.txt

-Grom PE's Better Than Wolves Total Conversion tweak mod v0.9h (Compatible with Better Than Wolves V4.8911+)
+Grom PE's Better Than Wolves Total Conversion tweak mod v0.9i (Compatible with Better Than Wolves V4.8911+)

 [********** Change Log ************]

+v0.9i

+- Restored the ability of Glass Block to contain piston packing.

+- Removed the void fog.

+- Refactored the patches, now it should be much easier to write new ones, also you can add your own in the BTWTweak.jar/scripts/custom.js file.

+- Fixed patcher failing to remove client-only stuff on server.

+- Fixed tables and columns showing moulding placement preview box.

 v0.9h